Make a booking

 More photos of Sir Walter Elliot's House, Bath

 We guarantee that all our feedback is genuine and can only be submitted by people who have booked through our websites.

-Ms Margaret Chapman, August 2013: Warm and friendly greeting on arrival.
+Ms Margaret C, August 2013: Warm and friendly greeting on arrival.
 Breakfast very good, cooked fresh and attentive host.